When AI Meets Indecision: Strategy Lessons from Hesitant Leadership

 The Leadership Bottleneck

 Corporate history is full of warnings about delayed decisions.
 Kodak invented digital photography but failed to pivot and and never recovered its leadership in imaging; Nokia dominated mobile phones, missed the smartphone inflection point, and required more than a decade to re-establish itself in networks and AI-driven infrastructure.
+Yahoo, Blockbuster, and many others failed to adapt and became former versions of themselves.

 With AI, the same story risks repeating.
 While leaders hesitate—waiting for perfect ROI cases, complete governance frameworks, or the "right moment"—AI adoption continues organically at the edges of the organization.
 Employees plug into copilots, agentic platforms, MCP's, integrate assistants into workflows, and build small automations - a shift now widely described as BYOAI, or Bring Your Own AI.
 The result: